astronomer/docs/astro/alerts.md

 </TabItem>
 <TabItem value="Email">

 No external configuration is required for the email integration.
+Astronomer recommends allowlisting `astronomer.io` with your email provider to ensure that no alerts go to your spam folder.
+Alerts are sent from `no-reply@astronomer.io`.

 </TabItem>
 </Tabs>